kunjall/Job-Listings-Backend/README.md

    - Replace `<username>` with your MongoDB username.
    - Replace `<password>` with the password for the database user.
    - Replace `<dbname>` with the name of your MongoDB database.
+   - URL is the connection string (directly copy)

 ## Usage